Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

 What To Do After Sending a Demand Letter

-Waiting for an insurance company to respond to your demand letter is challenging.
-In most cases, you'll get a response within a few weeks or months and you'll negotiate a settlement from there.
+In most cases, you'll get a response from the insurance company within a few weeks, and you'll negotiate a settlement from there.
 Insurance companies have a financial motive to settle cases as efficiently as possible.

 For more examples of effective demand letters and advice on how to craft a demand letter specific to your accident, check out How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
 You can also purchase Nolo's demand letter template.